fschuch/wizard-template/docs/tooling/ruff.md

 ## Configuration

-Ruff settings are in the `[tool.ruff]` section of [pyproject.toml](../pyproject.toml).
+Ruff settings are in the `[tool.ruff]` section of `pyproject.toml`.
 Adjust rules, exclusions, and formatting options as needed.

 ## Further Reading